:

 In this article:

-• How can visitors apply for an ETA?
+• How can my customers apply for an ETA?

 Check the full list of those who do not need an ETA.